 So that I can access my account and ensure my claim information is accurate

-One reason the syntax above is popular is that it helps teams remember to address each of the first three bullet points above (the who, what, and why).
+One reason the syntax above is popular is that it helps teams remember to address each of the first three bullet points above (who, what, and why).
 Teams also write acceptance criteria as part of the user story, to make sure it’s clear what “done” means for that user story.

 Writing user stories using syntax such as that described above is helpful.
 Still, there are other considerations that are important for teams to consider when writing user stories.
 Recognizing the need for a method to help teams avoid common pitfalls in agile software development, Bill Wake first articulated the INVEST principle in an Extreme Programming (XP) article in 2003.